 13.2. & 13.3.
 As set out in materiality priority 6, our 2030 journey indicates a roadmap towards a zero carbon business model.
-In late 2021, post-COP26, we will undertake our next materiality review to ensure that our strategy remains relevant.
+In late 2021, post-COP26, we undertook our first Double-Materiality review to ensure that our strategy remains relevant.

-Building labels and standards including BREEAM, EPCs and WELL
+9. Building labels and standards including BREEAM, EPCs and WELL

 Current national (2050) and to a lesser extend GLA (2040) planning policies are being left behind Local Authority (2030) climate emergency commitments.
-Unless Telford Homes moves beyond a compliance-led business model - the risk of not addressing the net zero carbon trajectory by 2030 and implementing voluntary standards such as TCFD/SBT/WLC models may affect its license to operate
+Unless Telford Homes moves beyond a complianceled business model - the risk of not addressing the net zero carbon trajectory by 2030 and implementing voluntary standards such as TCFD/SBT/ WLC models may affect its license to operate.

-In addition to operating a license to operate/added-value business model we have wide-ranging experience of delivering homes, places and mixed-uses that have used compliance tools including BREEAM to an Excellent standard, B- rated EPCs and the BREEAM Home Quality Mark (HQM) to target a 4 star rating.
-Whilst we have not implemented a WELL assessment or achieved an accreditation, the benefit of being a CBRE divisional company means we have access to a wide range of UK and international experiences.
+In addition to operating a license to operate/addedvalue business model, we have wide-ranging experience of delivering homes, places and mixed-uses that have used compliance tools including BREEAM to an Excellent standard, B- rated EPCs and the BREEAM Home Quality Mark (HQM) to target a 4 star rating.
+Whilst we have not implemented a WELL assessment or achieved an accreditation, the benefit of being a CBRE divisional company means we have access to a wide range of UK and international experiences